 Why it’s awesome: Zendesk dutifully follows the list of top practices to create informative help center articles.

-As the maker of reputable customer support software, you expect Zendesk to be on this list.
+As the maker of reputable help desk software, you expect Zendesk to be on this list.
 Indeed, they provide an excellent example of integrating the good practices we’ve mentioned into a help center article.

 A Zendesk help center article starts by displaying information using a step-by-step instructional style, showing the time required and skill level to put it into practice.
 Zendesk mentions for which plans the feature is available, which avoids users being confused over why they don’t see a particular feature.